imirfurkan/vessel_dynamics/README.md

-Modeling and Control of a USSV, using the milliAmpere ship model from NTNU.
+Modeling and Control of an ASV, using the milliAmpere ship model from NTNU.

 # Relevant Papers: